Logistics share draft spotlight with Joe Burrow, Chase Young

-From his home in suburban New York, Roger Goodell will handle perhaps his most visible annual chore — announcing draft picks.
+From his home in the New York City suburbs, Roger Goodell will handle perhaps his most visible annual chore — announcing draft picks.

 Visible, but this time virtual.